post-image

 Unrelenting in their goal to bring the sailors of Port Chicago justice, advocates next approached the sailors with the idea of requesting pardons from the President of the United States.
 Many of the sailors turned it down, as pardons do not expunge convictions, and are therefore largely a symbolic gesture.
 On that subject, Port Chicago Sailor Joseph Small once said, "We don't want a pardon because that means, 'You're guilty, but we forgive you.'
 We want the decisions set aside and reimbursement of lost pay."

-By 1999, 47 of the 50 sailors had died.
+By 1999, 47 of the 50 sailors had passed away.
 As one of the last three survivors, Sailor Freddie Meeks believed seeking a presidential pardon would be a meaningful and lasting way to set the record straight and bring public attention to this little-known history.
 "After all these years, the world should know what happened at Port Chicago," he said.
 In December 1999, President Bill Clinton honored the Port Chicago 50 by granting Freddie Meeks a presidential pardon.
 The remaining two living sailors declined, with Sailor Jack Crittenden explaining that he refused to ask forgiveness for a crime he didn't commit.

 single-image